LmP Customization#

-This page covers common ways that the Linux® microPlatform (LmP) can be modified.
+This page covers common ways to modify the Linux® microPlatform (LmP).
 This includes kernel options, startup services, user and group configuration, and other options related to the platform build.

 See also

 The tutorial for Customizing the Platform covers adding a custom recipe service.
-This helps introduces core concepts and steps related to customizing LmP, and is a good place to start.
+This is a good place to start, as it introduces concepts and steps related to customizing LmP.

-This section shows how to build new targets with other Distro.
-Following an example on how to build a new targets with LmP XWayland.
+This section shows how to build new Targets with a different distro.
+The following is an example on how to build a new Target with LmP XWayland.

 1. Update your factory config: